August 21, 2017

 a.
 Freedom of Inquiry and Expression

 i.
 Students and student organizations shall be free to examine and discuss all questions of interest to them and to express opinions publicly and privately.
-They shall be free to support causes by all orderly means, which do not disrupt the regular and essential operations and activities of the university, since such disruption violates the responsible exercise of free inquiry and expression.
-Students and student organizations shall make it clear to the academic and larger communities that in their public expressions they speak only for themselves.
+They shall be free to support causes by all orderly means, which do not disrupt or substantially interfere with the regular and essential operations and activities of the university, since such disruption or substantial interference violates the responsible exercise of free inquiry and expression.
+Students and organizations shall make it clear to the academic and larger communities that in their public expressions they speak only for themselves.

 iii.
 The distribution of literature is an integral part of expression and of support for a cause.
 Rules governing such distribution shall ensure the maximum degree of freedom, which is consistent with the regular and orderly operations of the university and the rights of students.
 (See Section D.5 Literature and Publications Distribution.)